THEOSOPHY

 How Sir Lancelot rode disguised

-Sir Kay's harness, and how he
+in Sir Kay's harness, and how he

 From Sir Thomas Malory’s Le Morte d’Arthur